Culture videos that make candidates self-select before they apply

 2 minutes

-ngram trims dead air, adds smart zooms on faces, generates captions, and applies your brand kit.
-Review the storyboard and tweak anything before rendering.
+ngram trims dead air, smart-zooms on faces and gestures, generates captions, and applies your brand kit.
+Scrub the storyboard, swap a clip if it lands awkwardly, and approve before render.

 3